flotiq/flotiq-docs/docs/Deep-Dives/node-js-ecommerce-snipcart-gatsby-demo.md

 and hit `Deploy app`.
 In a minute (or two) - your app is live!
 ![Deploy App to Heroku button](images/snipcart-gatsby-demo/upload_0e11e37662064ad43e0fc994f4cf7401.png)

+!!! hint
+    If you'd like to host this project under your own domain name, you can use the wonderful **and free** service provided by Cloudflare and [this hack](../add-a-custom-domain-to-heroku-for-free/) to add a custom domain to a free Heroku account.
+Normally - you would have to pay for that in Heroku, but hey - times are difficult.

 ### Provide the domain name in Snipcart